Floodplain Administration and the National Flood Insurance Program

 The City of Starkville, by adoption of its floodplain ordinance and maps, participates in the National Flood Insurance Program (NFIP), which provides low-cost flood insurance.
 The city also participates in the NFIP Community Rating System (CRS), a voluntary incentive program that recognizes and encourages community floodplain management activities that exceed the minimum NFIP requirements.

 As a result, flood insurance premium rates are discounted to reflect the reduced flood risk resulting from the community actions meeting the three goals of the CRS:

 - Reduce flood losses

 - Promote the awareness of flood insurance

-Copies of the city’s floodplain maps are available for public inspection and review in the Development Services Division (second floor) of City Hall.
+Copies of the city’s floodplain maps are available for public inspection and review in the Building Department (second floor) of City Hall.